 In 2016, Jennifer Garner sang "Doin' It (All for My Baby)" in the Garry Marshall comedy-drama Mother's Day.

-In April 2017, Jennifer Garner and Ben Affleck jointly filed legal documents seeking joint custody of their children.
+In April 2017, Jennifer Garner and Ben Affleck jointly filed legal documents, seeking joint custody of their children.

 In October 2018, Jennifer Garner's divorce from Ben Affleck was finalized.
+She supported Affleck's struggles with alcoholism during and after their marriage.

 In early 2020, Jennifer Garner and John C. Miller split up.